Playa de Oro International Airport

 Manzanillo International Airport (Aeropuerto Internacional de Manzanillo); officially Aeropuerto Internacional Playa de Oro (Playa de Oro International Airport) is an international airport located in Manzanillo, Colima, Mexico.
 It manages domestic and international air traffic for the state of Colima and southern Jalisco, serving as an international gateway to the Mexican tourist destination of Manzanillo.
-Owned by Grupo Aeroportuario del Pacífico, the airport is named after Playa de Oro, a beach with fine golden sand in the municipality of Manzanillo.
-In 2023, it handled 180,500 passengers, increasing to 208,400 in 2024.
+Owned by Grupo Aeroportuario del Pacífico, the airport is named after the neighboring Playa de Oro ("Gold Beach"), itself named for the gold lost in the 1862 wreck of the SS Golden Gate.
+In 2024, it handled 208,400 passengers, increasing to 231,200 in 2025.

+History

+Planning for a new international airport began in the late 1960s, driven by the development of the Las Hadas resort by Bolivian investor Antenor Patiño and the need for improved air access to the growing port of Manzanillo.
+The existing airfield at Salagua could only accommodate DC-3 aircraft and was surrounded by hills that posed safety concerns.

+The airport was inaugurated on 16 October 1973 by President Luis Echeverría Álvarez, with Governor Pablo Silva García in attendance.
+Construction cost 70 million pesos, partly financed by Patiño.
+Commercial service by Aeroméxico began the previous day, initially using Hawker Siddeley HS 748 turboprops on flights 124 and 125 to Mexico City, with plans to upgrade to Douglas DC-9 jet service.